Capital Conference Program-Friday, June 27, 2025

 -

-- No Budget for OAP, No Stage for OAP, No Theatre Degree, No Problem!
+- Session 241.
+No Budget for OAP, No Stage for OAP, No Theatre Degree, No Problem!
 Room Guadalupe

 This student-centered workshop is designed to help your students create and develop ideas for short films.
 Participants will learn how to move from the dream phase to actual production.
 Ideal for those looking to enter the UIL Film Contest but unsure where to start, this session offers practical guidance and inspiration.
 You will need something to write with to start brainstorming!
 Rodrigo Sanchez, Midland College.